When it comes to driving neuro-inclusion, every organisation has different challenges.

 “Much litigation of this nature is arguably avoidable if an organisation’s managers and employees have had a good mutual understanding and dialogue about neurodivergent conditions and how they may affect workplace participation and practices.”
 (K. Baxter & T. Heys, 2019)

-Given that most respondents to our survey said there is no training available to managers (62%) or colleagues (64%), it is no wonder that this leads to increased anxiety about discrimination and disclosing neurodiversity at work.
+Given that most respondents to our survey said there is no training available to managers (62%) or colleagues (64%), it is no wonder that this leads to increased anxiety about discrimination and disclosing neuro-differences at work.

 #2 Ad hoc training and support don’t build a sustainable culture of inclusion